Home - Seasonal - Summer - Summer Strawberry Salad with Feta

 A white serving bowl with fresh strawberry salad, arugula, cucumbers, tomatoes and feta cheese.

 Plus it looks so gorgeous on the table!
-If you’re looking for a low-fuss summer salad that’s way above the ordinary, I highly recommend you try this.
+If you’re looking for a low-fuss summer salad that’s way above ordinary, I highly recommend it!

 Salad ingredients:

-• Arugula greens or a 50/50 mixture of baby spinach and arugula
+• Arugula + spinach: Use one or a 50/50 mixture of baby spinach and arugula greens.

 • Cherry tomatoes: Use ripe, sweet tomatoes to complement the berries.